VimsecAu/kb/m365/baselines/teams.md

 Meeting recording SHOULD be disabled.

 <!--Policy: MS.TEAMS.1.6v1; Criticality: SHOULD -->
-- _Rationale:_ Allowing any user to record a Teams meeting or group call may lead to unauthorized disclosure of shared information, including audio, video, and shared screens.
-By disabling the meeting recording setting in the Global (Org-wide default) meeting policy, an agency limits information exposure.
+- _Rationale:_ Allowing any user to record a Teams meeting or group call may lead to unauthorised disclosure of shared information, including audio, video, and shared screens.
+By disabling the meeting recording setting in the Global (Org-wide default) meeting policy, an company limits information exposure.
 - _Last modified:_ July 2023
 - _Note:_ This policy applies to the Global (Org-wide default) meeting policy, as well as custom meeting policies.
 Custom policies MAY be created to allow more flexibility for specific users.